oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 }
 ```

+**NOTE**: I did try to use Spring HATEOAS but [ran into an issue](https://github.com/okta/okta-spring-boot/issues/607) when using it with the Okta Spring Boot starter.

 To proxy `/home` to the downstream microservice, I added a `api-gateway/src/main/resources/application.yml` file to configure Spring Cloud Gateway to enable service discovery and specify routes.

 ```yaml